janluak/fil_io/docs/source/intro.rst

 Future Development
 *********************

-With simplifying file IO, adding some more file types or
+With simplifying file IO, adding some more file types or improving selecting might come in handy.

 Limitations
 ###########

-This package is designed to be used by anybody who is new to python.
-Therefore functions are explicitly held limited to their magic and described accordingly.
+This package is designed to be an alternative and simplified API for file interaction.
-There are few things really the big shit rather than simply helping with small tasks which you could have written yourself in a few lines of code but didn't want to think about.
-For deep data analysis other packages are far more powerful and maybe helpful to you.
-Think of ``datesy`` more of the little butler taking care of some basic tasks for you.

-This package is compatible to `PyPy <https://pypy.org>`_'s version 3.6.
+All and more functionality is already available either built-in from python or from other packages.

+Yet, for quite some tasks this packages makes a lot more fun to use and is cleaning your code.